-12.3.3 Exemptions from the prudential limit
+13.3.3 Exemptions from the prudential limit

-(a) As per the extant policy, non-scheduled UCBs in Tier I have been exempted from maintaining SLR in Government and other approved

-- securities up to 15 per cent of their NDTL provided the amount is held in interest bearing deposits with the Public Sector Banks and IDBI Bank Ltd. These deposits are exempted from the prudential limit on inter-bank exposure limits [Paragraph 12.3.1 & 12.3.2]. - (b) The balances maintained by UCBs with the Central Cooperative Bank of the district concerned or with the State Cooperative Bank of the State concerned are treated as SLR under the provisions of Section 24 of the Banking Regulation Act, 1949(AACS).
-These deposits are exempted from the prudential limit on inter-bank exposure limits [Paragraph 12.3.1 & 12.3.2]. - 12.3.4 The placement of deposits by non-scheduled UCBs with scheduled UCBs would continue to be as per the guidelines issued vide our circular BPD PCB Cir 46/16.20.00/2002-03 dated May 17, 2003.
+The balances maintained by UCBs with the Central Cooperative Bank of the district concerned or with the State Cooperative Bank of the State concerned are treated as SLR under the provisions of Section 24 of the Banking Regulation Act, 1949(AACS).
+These deposits are exempted from the prudential limit on inter-bank exposure limits [Paragraph 13.3.1 & 13.3.2].

+13.3.4 The placement of deposits by non-scheduled UCBs with scheduled UCBs would continue to be as per the guidelines issued vide our circular BPD PCB Cir 46/16.20.00/2002-03 dated May 17, 2003.
 However, the amount of deposits placed by a non-scheduled UCB with any scheduled UCB should not exceed 5% of the depositing bank's total deposit liabilities as on March 31 of previous year.
-The total inter-UCB deposits accepted by a scheduled UCB should not exceed 10% of its total deposit liabilities as on 31st March of the previous financial year. - 12.3.5 Keeping in view the prescribed prudential limits, UCBs may formulate a policy taking into account their funds position, liquidity and other needs for placement of deposits with other banks, the cost of funds, expected rate of return and interest margin on such deposits, the counter party risk, etc and place it before their Board of Directors.
+The total inter-UCB deposits accepted by a scheduled UCB should not

+- exceed 10% of its total deposit liabilities as on 31st March of the previous financial year. - 13.3.5 Keeping in view the prescribed prudential limits, UCBs may formulate a policy taking into account their funds position, liquidity and other needs for placement of deposits with other banks, the cost of funds, expected rate of return and interest margin on such deposits, the counter party risk, etc and place it before their Board of Directors.
 The Board should review the position at least at half yearly intervals.

-13 INTERNAL CONTROL AND INVESTMENT ACCOUNTING
+14 INTERNAL CONTROL AND INVESTMENT ACCOUNTING

-13.1 Internal Control
+14.1 Internal Control

-- 13.1.1 For every transaction entered into, a deal slip should be prepared which should contain details relating to name of the counter-party, whether it is direct deal or through a broker, and if through a broker, details of security, amount, price, contract date and time.
-For each deal, there must be a system of issue of confirmation to the counterparty. - 13.1.2 The Deal Slips should be serially numbered and controlled separately to ensure that each deal slip has been properly accounted for. - 13.1.3 On the basis of vouchers passed after verification of actual contract notes received from the broker/counter-party and confirmation of the deal by the counter-party the Accounts Section should independently write the books of accounts. - 13.1.4 A record of broker-wise details of deals put through and brokerage paid should be maintained.

-13.1.5 The Internal Audit Department should audit the transactions in securities on an ongoing basis and monitor compliance with the laid down management policies and prescribed procedures and report the deficiencies directly to the management of the bank.
+- 14.1.1 For every transaction entered into, a deal slip should be prepared which should contain details relating to name of the counter-party, whether it is direct deal or through a broker, and if through a broker, details of security, amount, price, contract date and time.
+For each deal, there must be a system of issue of confirmation to the counterparty. - 14.1.2 The Deal Slips should be serially numbered and controlled separately to ensure that each deal slip has been properly accounted for. - 14.1.3 On the basis of vouchers passed after verification of actual contract notes received from the broker/counter-party and confirmation of the deal by the counter-party the Accounts Section should independently write the books of accounts. - 14.1.4 A record of broker-wise details of deals put through and brokerage paid should be maintained. - 14.1.5 The Internal Audit Department should audit the transactions in securities on an ongoing basis and monitor compliance with the laid down management policies and prescribed procedures and report the deficiencies directly to the management of the bank.

-13.2 Investment Accounting
+14.2 Investment Accounting

-13.2.1 Accounting Standards
+14.2.1 Accounting Standards